Moving Average Convergence-Divergence (MACD) - The Complete Guide

 Point E and associated area within the red circle:

-Please take a note of areas within the circles in the above charts.
-Before each crossover there has been a divergence.
+Please take a note of the areas within the circles in the above charts.
+Prior to each crossover there has been a divergence.
 For example before the crossover at point D, the MACD line had started moving downwards sharply.
 Similarly within the area of point “E”, the MACD line had started moving upwards sharply before the actual crossover took place.
 In the area “C”, the MACD line started moving down but this move was not sharp.
 These sharp divergences may also indicate the possible change of the trend.

 Please check about MACD Histogram to see what is this indicator and how to use it in technical analysis.

 Please also check more explanation about MACD Divergence and it's use in trading.

 We have also tried to mention about some research on revised MACD trading strategies R1/R2 to avoid number of false trading signals.

 You may also like to check some of our trading strategies by combining MACD with RSI and SAR for better trading decisions.